Callyspongia aculeata: Morphology

 Through anastomosis, the sponge can become linked.
 Porifera are suspension feeders, meaning they can filter plankton and other microorganisms through its osculum.
 Porifera contain choanocytes, pinacocytes, and archeocytes.
 The structure of the choanocyte being a singular flagellum surrounded by microvilli is a characteristic of most porifera which allows water to enter.
 This canal system, however, differs within Demospongia because the choanocyte chambers differ.
-The branching vase sponge has been found to have a symbiotic relationship with the brittlestar, Ophiothrix lineata.
-Recent research has suggested that this relationship may be more parasitic as the brittlestar feeds on sponge larvae, resulting in a decrease in sponge fitness.
-The limiting factors of the population of the brittlestar are unclear, but larvae predation has been found with 85% of sponges containing the presence of brittlestars.

 Among the class Demospongiae, skeletons are formed mainly of spongin.
 Spongin is the main component that makes up the sponge skeleton.
 While sponges lack defined organ systems, the tissue is composed of pinacocytes and choanocytes, two types of cells on the sponge surface.
 In terms of structure, large branching erect sponges are prone to toppling during storms, while smaller sponges remained higher in biomass after storm events.
 In hurricanes, surviving sponges were found to have different silica in their fiber skeletons.
 Sponges with a larger openings and smaller bases are less prone to breakage and live easier in shallower water than sponges with thin, narrow branches.

 Sponges are hermaphroditic, and members of demospongiae can develop sexually produced larvae or from asexual fragments.
 Asexual fragmentation happens when one species divides into smaller segments and sponges may be more successful at asexually reproducing, because they don't need sexually generated larvae.
 Additionally, they can spread through larger areas faster so their dispersion rate is increased.
 Considering environmental circumstances, sponges are able to undergo fragmentation as a survival strategy in disturbed states.
-Although Callyspongia aculeata has not been studyed in depth, Callyspongia diffusa in the genus was found to have a spicular skeleton encased in spongin.
+Although Callyspongia aculeata has not been studied in depth, Callyspongia diffusa in the genus was found to have a spicular skeleton encased in spongin.